b00m-in/docs/content/en/app/devmanual.md

 Android apps start in a class specified in `AndroidManifest.xml`.
 In this app `MainActivity` is this class.

+This Activity checks whether the required permissions are granted to the app and if not prompts the user via dialogs for said permissions.
+It then displays the `Help` screens.
+It then creates the android.support.v4.app.FragmentTabHost and the individual `android.widget.TabWidget`s.
+Both the `support` libraries and `TabWidget` have been deprecated so need to be replaced.

 #### [DeviceConfiguration](#deviceconfig){#deviceconfig}

+`DeviceConfiguration` is the class where  most of the logic is contained.

 Relvant code path in succesful device configuration :